lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 In VIPER, although a child ViewController will request a scene change, management of the scene change is the responsibility of the parent.
 The parent is known as a Router.

 In iOS, a ViewController is given access to its parent via one of the Navigation-, TabBar- or SplitViewController properties.
 Knowledge of the parent is used to push a new controller on top or set up the navigationBar.
-In Viper, the code for both of these activities is moved to the parent.

-This access means that the child knows about and can directly control the behaviour of its parent.
+Allowing this kind of access means that the child knows about and can directly control the behaviour of its parent.
 This circular relationship causes dependency problems, since the added responsibility ties the child to a predetermined environment defined by presentation-style or system state.
 Normally, this kind of relationship would be seen as a code smell and would never be allowed upon review - but somehow someone at Apple missed this one.

 The dependency problem is most obvious when you try to use a ViewController in the context of supporting a small iPhone, a large iPhone and an iPad.
 Depending on the device and the orientation, the ViewController has to be parented by either a NavigationController or a SplitViewController. iOS tries to fix the problem of using a ViewController in this circumstance by having us use the `show(:sender:)` and `showDetail(:sender:)` methods to remove the need for the child to know which type of container it is in - but this is a special case.

-A VIPER architected child ViewController makes no assumption about its environment and as such is available for use in any role, whether defined by presentation-style or system state.
+In VIPER, the code for both of these activities is moved to the parent.
+A VIPER architected child ViewController makes no assumption about its environment and, as such, is available for use in any role, whether defined by presentation-style or system state.

 The main difference between a VIPER Router and a UIKit router is that routing decisions are made in the Router - not the child ViewController.
 The child simply requests that routing is required.
 This is the same pattern as found in the Android architecture, where Activities perform routing for Fragments.